DWFlanagan/ntrh/raw_markdown.md

 The most important thing to know about the local theaters is whether or not they have student discounts.
 United Artists and Hellman theaters have student discounts.
 The Crossgates Mall Cinema also offers a student discount ($3.50) for its evening shows.
 The Colonie (Northway) Cine 1..8 theater offers no student discount, and isn't a very appealing theater for doing so.

 Three theaters in the area are not your typical show house.
-Specializing in \`\`sleeper,'' \`\`artistic,'' or just off beat films, the Spectrum Theater, 3rd Street Theater, and Images Cinema are a real delight for the avant-garde film fan.
+Specializing in "sleeper," "artistic," or just off beat films, the Spectrum Theater, 3rd Street Theater, and Images Cinema are a real delight for the avant-garde film fan.
 Of the three, Third Street is the smallest theater, which can be a problem when arriving late for a show.
 Arrive early to get seats together, if at all.
-The Spectrum is run by the Third Street management, but concentrates on more \`\`major'' films than its counterpart, and shows these films for longer runs.
+The Spectrum is run by the Third Street management, but concentrates on more "major" films than its counterpart, and shows these films for longer runs.
 Images, which is in Williamstown, Mass, shows an occasional big seller film along with more avant-garde fare.
 All of the theaters offer natural foods instead of the usual junk food one finds in movie concession stands.
 Of course, the concessions aren't any cheaper.

 Most of the theaters in the Capital District are concentrated in or near Albany.
 In the downtown area are the Spectrum (just up Delaware Street; take the Madison Ave. exit on 787 south and turn left at Lark Street, onto Delaware.) and the Madison (keep going up Madison Ave. past Lark Street for several blocks).
 Across the river in Rensselaer is the 3rd Street Theater (take I-90 east toward Boston, exit on Washington Street, follow signs to Amtrak station, turn left at the gas station a block before the bottom of the hill).